nestauk/cci_cameroon/cci_cameroon/pipeline/model_workflow/README.md

 #### Pre-trained models (classification)

-The pre-trained classification model is saved to outputs/model.
+The pre-trained classification model is saved to `outputs/model`.
 This model is fitted using the same IFRC dataset that the test set came from.
-The script to run the file is in the pipeline folder and is called 'classification_model_save\*.'
+The script to run the file is in the pipeline folder and is called `classification_model_save`\*.

 The MultiLabelBinarizer model is used to access the classes to create the predictions dataset.
 This model is also created and saved to outputs by running `classification_model_save.py`.